-ECVFG certificate holders enrich the US veterinary profession by increasing diversity.
-In 2019, more than 156 ECFVG certificates will be awarded to graduates of more than 75 different veterinary schools in approximately 40 different countries.
-Since the inception of the current certification program (January 1, 1973) through December 31, 2019, the ECFVG has awarded more than 6,691 certificates.
+ECFVG certificate holders enrich the US veterinary profession by increasing diversity.
+In 2020, more than 93 ECFVG certificates will be awarded to graduates of more than 63 different veterinary schools in approximately 35 different countries.
+Since the inception of the current certification program (January 1, 1973) through December 31, 2020, the ECFVG has awarded more than 6,784 certificates.

 Four Steps to ECFVG Certification

 STEP 1: Register and provide proof of graduation

 - Completed online application and registration fees

 - Signed and notarized confirmation pages with 2 photos.

 - Certified or official notarized photocopy of veterinary college diploma and final transcript.

 - Final year students may register by including a letter from an official at the non-accredited veterinary college indicating the expected graduation date; however, copies of diploma and final transcript are required for completion of Step 1.

 - ECFVG candidates must pass one of three standard English-as-a-foreign-language examinations.